 In STIPEL, we cooperate with all parties concerned for the promotion of occupational health and safety in the energy sector by means of the certification of persons.
 STIPEL is the scheme owner of the examinations.
-The schemes of STIPEL are supported by the representatives of all network operators, private commissioners, contractors and instructors in the Netherlands.
+The schemes of STIPEL are supported by the representatives of all network operators, owners of electrical installations, contractors and instructors in the Netherlands.

 About 40,000 persons have a valid STIPEL certification.
 About 30,000 persons are working under the responsibility of a distribution network operator and they meet the specific requirements of the Dutch network operators for the distribution of both natural gas and electricity.
 About 10,000 persons are working in the private sector and meet the requirements of NEN 3140 and NEN 3840, which are the Dutch applications of EN 50110 concerning the operation of electrical installations.